cutiecord/discordclasses/README.md

-meow meow meow meow meow meow meow meow
+every test on discord is gonna be one meow

-check the fork for information meow meow meow
+meow meow meow